slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 - 6 months of focus and hard work can put you 5 years ahead in life.
 - Focus on adaptability not effectiveness
 - how to say no?
 I’m busy.
 Is a excuse for not doing something we don’t feel like doing.
-- If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable."*
+- If you’re not turning off part of your audience, then you’re not going to be fascinating,» she says; «you’re not going to be memorable."*
 - maker days and manager days
-- parkinson’s law - if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
+- parkinson’s law — if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
 Give tasks a deadline.
 - Strategic laziness as a leverage point.
 - taking care of yourself is productivity
 - work is a queue of queues. trying hard is not the key to success. this not mean that you don’t put your best effort.